London homeowners now have a $40,000 path to solar through their property tax bill

 Get Solar-Ready for BetterHomes London

-BetterHomes London is launching Spring 2026 — and the initial program capacity is limited to approximately 150 households.
-The best time to get your assessment and documentation ready is now.
+BetterHomes London is open for applications now and runs while funds are available.
+The best time to get your assessment and documentation ready is today.

-Solar X will assess your home, prepare your documentation, and build your custom savings proposal — completely free, no obligation.
+Solar X will assess your home, prepare your documentation, and build your custom savings proposal at no cost or obligation.
 We serve London, St. Thomas, Stratford, Woodstock, and all of southwestern Ontario.

 Solar X is a Canadian residential and commercial solar installer licensed in Ontario.
 We serve London and surrounding regions including St. Thomas, Stratford, and Woodstock.
 All systems are installed by ESA-certified crews.
 Cost estimates, savings projections, and financing amounts are approximate and depend on individual circumstances.
 BetterHomes London program details referenced on this page are based on the City of London staff report presented to the Infrastructure and Corporate Services Committee on March 23, 2026, and reporting by the London Free Press (March 19, 2026).
 Final program terms, eligibility criteria, and application processes will be confirmed by the City of London upon official program launch.
 The federal Canada Greener Homes Grant (closed February 2024) and Canada Greener Homes Loan (closed October 2025) are no longer accepting new applications.
 Current rebates referenced (Home Renovation Savings Program) are subject to change, funding availability, and program rules.
 Confirm current program status directly with the relevant program administrator before making financial decisions.
 Last updated: April 1, 2026.